polito-DSP-2022-23/Movie-Review-APIs/README.md

       - req.params to make sure that filmId is present and it is a number
       - request body is not empty
       - checkRequestBody is a function which receives as parameters the request body and a flag to indicate if the operation is for a public or private film.
 If it is a private film, then it checks the title, watchDate format, rating and favorite.
 If the request body also has a private field, then it returns an error to remind that visibility cannot be changed.
         I also changed the corresponding service function so that it was consistent with the requirements.
+Another change is that in the original function, the user had to always update the title, because in the schema it was required.
+However, since I removed the validation with the schema for the reasons I already mentioned, I decided to make it more flexible, in such a way that the user can modify anything except owner, id and visibility of the film.
+So, in short, the user can decide to update all of the parameters of a film (title, watchDate, favorite, rating) or just one of these or combinations of these.
     - **deleteSinglePrivateFilm**: I added a few checks on req.params to make sure that filmId is a number.
   - films/public/invited:
     - **getInvitedFilms:** I changed the sql query since the structure of the database has been changed.
 To select the films for which the logged-in user has been invited, I make a join between films table, reviews table and reviewers table.